 We clambered up on the high pagodas, enjoying lunch with 360 degree views, before the first of half-a-dozen stickybeaks at the wealthy holidayers paying $2000 a night to stay in the Emirates Wolgan Resort.
 It was like watching an incredibly miniature soap opera as we squinted at golf buggies, 4wd tours, sight seeing buses, horse riding and mountain bikes move around below.

 As the afternoon wore on we checked out a lot of the high routes, admiring views, clambering through some rocky clefts, and eventually reaching the High Pagoda without having spotted any other particularly good camp sites.
 After some quick debate we made a beeline back to our hidden room, which turned out to be a great call.

-Setting up in what we later discovered was called the Grand Hall, we found some maps recently placed by Geoff Fox which give some amazingly detailed information about just how much there is to explore in a fairly small space.
+Setting up in what we later discovered was called the Grand Hall, we found some recently placed sketch maps by Geoff Fox which give some amazingly detailed information about just how much there is to explore on this fairly small mountain.

 Around the fire we enjoyed the usual mix of good food, plentiful booze and conversation of varying quality.